 Learn Everything You Need to Know About Medical Assisting

 If you’re considering a career as a Medical Assistant, you might be wondering where you should start.
 This profession has numerous benefits, including a high degree of job security as well as a strong sense of personal fulfillment.
 If your goal in life is to serve and help others in your community, then you may find your calling as a Medical Assistant.
-These professionals serve a vital role to the healthcare industry and that of our society.
+These professionals serve a vital role in the healthcare industry and our society.

 What is a Medical Assistant?

 A Medical Assistant acts as both an administrator and healthcare professional, performing clinical duties and administrative tasks in medical offices, laboratories, hospitals, and other settings.
 In fact, you probably interacted with one at your last doctor’s appointment.

 The history of Medical Assisting dates back to the 1950s.
 Others might argue that the profession is older than that but, before the 20th century, it didn’t have an official name.